77 Best Restaurants in Madrid, Spain

 Bar La Gloria

-Your reward for overlooking the soulless IKEA furnishings of this family-run dinette is honest home-cooked food served at exceptionally reasonable prices for the neighborhood.
+Overlook the soulless IKEA furnishings of this family-run dinette and instead focus on the honest home-cooked food served at exceptionally reasonable prices.
 Try Cordoban-style flamenquines (ham-and-cheese-stuffed pork), salmon tartare, or (on Sunday) a crave-worthy paella Valenciana.

 Reservations are a must for Sunday lunch; call ahead or visit the website to book a table and preorder your paella.